Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Abstract

 \section{Abstract}

-Several novel algorithms for learning molecular representations have been proposed recently with the consolidation of deep learning in computer-aided drug design.
-Learned molecular embeddings allow attaining rich representations of the molecular structure and physical-chemical properties while overcoming several limitations of traditional molecular representations.
-Despite their theoretical benefits, it is not clear how molecular embeddings compare with each other and with traditional representations, which in turn hinders the process of choosing a suitable embedding algorithm for QSAR modeling.
-A reason for this lack of consensus is that a fair and thorough comparison of different approaches is not straightforward.
-To close this gap, we reproduced three unsupervised and two supervised molecular embedding techniques recently proposed in the literature.
-Through a thorough experimental setup, we compared the molecular representations of these five methods concerning their performance in QSAR scenarios using five different datasets with varying class imbalance levels.
+With the consolidation of deep learning in drug discovery, several novel algorithms for learning molecular representations have been proposed.
+Despite the interest of the community in developing new methods for learning molecular embeddings and their theoretical benefits, comparing molecular embeddings with each other and with traditional representations is not straightforward, which in turn hinders the process of choosing a suitable representation for QSAR modeling.
+A reason behind this issue is the difficulty of conducting a fair and thorough comparison of the different existing embedding approaches, which requires numerous experiments on various datasets and training scenarios.
+To close this gap, we reviewed the literature on methods for molecular embeddings and reproduced three unsupervised and two supervised molecular embedding techniques recently proposed in the literature.
+We compared these five methods concerning their performance in QSAR scenarios using different classification and regression datasets.
 We also compared these representations to traditional molecular representations, namely molecular descriptors and fingerprints.
-Our results show that molecular embeddings did not significantly surpass baseline results obtained using traditional molecular representations.
-While supervised techniques yielded competitive results compared to those obtained by traditional molecular representations, unsupervised techniques did not match the baseline results.
-Our results motivate a discussion about the usefulness of molecular embeddings in QSAR modeling and their potential in other drug design areas, such as similarity analysis and \textit{de novo} drug design.
+As opposed to the expected outcome, our experimental setup consisting of over $25,000$ trained models and statistical tests revealed that the predictive performance using molecular embeddings did not significantly surpass that of traditional representations.
+While supervised embeddings yielded competitive results compared to those using traditional molecular representations, unsupervised embeddings tended to perform worse than traditional representations.
+Our results highlight the need for conducting a careful comparison and analysis of the different embedding techniques prior to using them in drug design tasks, and motivate a discussion about the potential of molecular embeddings in computer-aided drug design.